Rizwan-9000/dotfiles/README.md

-# Repo for Dot / Config Files
+# Repo for Dot / Config Files and Scripts